vagisha-nidhi/CoverletDataCollector/VSTestIntegration.md

 1. Coverlet based coverage solution is available as a data collector that does the instrumentation of the necessary modules before test execution and appropriate restore after.
 2. Authoring - When new test projects are created (dotnet mstest), references to the data collector package are added by default.
 This reduces adoption friction for customers.
 3. Test execution - Today Coverlet is invoked as a msbuild target and as such only works with dotnet test (and requires a csproj).
-With the data collector in #1 becoming available, coverage can also be collected when tests are run on built binaries (dotnet vstest)
+With the data collector becoming available, coverage can also be collected when tests are run on built binaries (dotnet vstest)

 ## Proposed Solution